CD Vista Hermosa: First division

 Vista Hermosa finished the 2006 – 2007 season in ninth place with 44 points and entered a repechage.
 It was played against Juventud Independiente in two parts.
 In the first game at San Juan Opico, Vista Hermosa won five points to two.
 In the first half, Patricio Barroche scored the first goal, Manfredi Portillo the second, Gil Mosquera the third and Patricio Barroche again the fourth.
 Luis Torres scored to make the score five points to nil.
 In the second half, the Juventud Independiente player, Carlos "Nene" Escalante scored at 53 minutes and 70 minutes.
 In the second game of the repechage at Estadio Municipal Luis Amilcar Moreno, Vista Hermosa's home grounds, the club defeated Juventud Independiente two points to nil.
 Gil Mosquera and Patricio Barroche scored one goal each for Vista Hermosa.

-In the 2006 Clausura series, Patricio Barroche was the player with the most goals (14).
+In the 2006 Clausura, Patricio Barroche was the player with the most goals (14).

-In the 2007 Clausura series, Vista Hermosa came first in the table with 44 points.
+In the 2007 Clausura, Vista Hermosa came first in the table with 44 points.
 The team then defeated Juventud Independiente five points to nil and two points to nil to remain in the first division.
 The team played an extra game against C. D. Luis Angel Firpo to define the fourth placed semi-finalist.
 Firpo won three points to nil.
 In the 2007 Apertura series, Vista Hermosa reached the semi-finals but was defeated three points to nil by Firpo.

-In the 2008 Clausura series, the team came fourth on the table and entered the semi-finals but was defeated by Firpo.
+In the 2008 Clausura, the team came fourth on the table and entered the semi-finals but was defeated by Firpo.
 In the 2008 Apertura series, missed out on the semi-finals by one point lost to C. D. Chalatenango.

 In the 2009 Clausura series, the team finished seventh on the table.
 Nico Muñoz was named as the player with the most goals (10).
 In the 2009 Apertura series, Vista Hermosa again entered a repechage.
 The team played Metapan who won one point to nil.
 Nico Muñoz was named the player with the most goals (11).

-In the 2010 Clausura series, the tem lost in the semi-finals to Aguila.
+In the 2010 Clausura, the team lost in the semi-finals to Aguila.
 In the 2010 Apertura series, the team reached sixth place in the table.